What Is Self-Awareness?

 Self-awareness is your ability to look within and acknowledge your thoughts and individuality.

 When you look in the mirror, you’d probably think, “that’s me.”
+And of course, it is you.
+But with self-awareness, you go deeper.

 It’s not only the ability to acknowledge your physical self; also your unity with creation — your consciousness.

 When you focus your attention on your inner-self, you see yourself in terms of your values and standards.
-And what’s more, you evaluate your beliefs, thoughts, behaviors and words by those values and standards.
+And what’s more, you evaluate your beliefs, thoughts, behaviors, and words by those values and standards.

 A lot of what people say and do is pretty much automatic.
 It’s so ingrained in them to think and act in a certain way, that they aren’t even aware they’re doing it.
 But since all thoughts, words, and actions have consequences, it makes sense to figure out if anything causes problems in your life.